PS

 Pro Lions

 Nine Nittany Lions attended the 2026 NFL Scouting Combine.
-How Drew Allar's throwing session and historic testing by the defensive front reshape the narrative.
+Drew Allar's throwing session and strong defensive-line testing helped clarify Penn State's roster turnover.

 The Quarterback Evaluation: Allar’s Ankle

 Perhaps the most scrutinized storyline heading into Lucas Oil Stadium involved quarterback Drew Allar.
-Following his season-ending ankle surgery in October 2025, questions lingered regarding his mechanics and mobility.
+Following his season-ending ankle injury in October 2025, questions lingered regarding his mechanics and mobility.

-From a Penn State depth chart perspective, seeing Allar throw at the Combine solidifies the reality of the quarterback transition.
-With Allar fully engaged in the draft process, the focus in State College remains firmly on the competition between Iowa State transfer Rocco Becht and returning veteran Beau Pribula as spring practice approaches.
+From a Penn State depth chart perspective, seeing Allar throw at the Combine reinforced the reality of the quarterback transition.
+With Allar fully engaged in the draft process, the focus in State College shifted toward Iowa State transfer Rocco Becht and the younger options behind him.

 If the offense provided storylines of recovery, the defensive participants provided a showcase of raw athleticism.
 The measurements verified what Big Ten offensive lines experienced throughout the previous seasons.

-The secondary implications of this historic production highlight the monumental task facing the 2026 Penn State defense.
-The departure of generational athletic talent at both the boundary edge and the B-gap interior means the incoming scheme cannot simply rely on individual dominance to disrupt the pocket.
-New defensive line personnel face the difficult challenge of replacing historic production not just with effort, but with immediate schematic execution.
+The secondary implications of this production are important for the 2026 Penn State defense.
+The departures of Durant and Dennis-Sutton mean the incoming scheme cannot simply rely on the same individual disruption to affect the pocket.
+New defensive line personnel face the challenge of replacing NFL-caliber snaps with development, transfer contributions, and cleaner schematic execution.

 The Backfield Outlook